 A community of moms who understand the pain of having a child who is making destructive decisions and disengaging from their family.
 This 10-week, faith-based support group provides a safe place where moms can come together to share with one another, find encouragement and hope

 This candlelight evening will give those who are mourning the death of a loved one the time and space to grieve, reflect, and receive comfort through music and the Word.
 Whether your experience with grief has been recent or in the past, we invite you to join us.
 Takes place annually in early December.

 Calgary is rich with helpful resources, both in the church and in the greater community.
 If you are looking for help or support, the following list may get you started.

 Southview does not have an in-house counsellor, but rather uses a number of Christian counsellors who are able to provide support and direction during a crisis or difficulty.
 It is important to find a counsellor with whom you can be comfortable and honest.
-If you would like assistance to making counselling possible, please contact us.
+If you would like help connecting with a counsellor, please contact us.

 Calgary Health Link Line

 Family Caregiver Centre